Healthcare Training Institute - Quality Education since 1979

 I feel beliefs that maintain the silence about abuse of patients, clients, residents, etc. perpetuate these rationalizations.

-the content of this CD set will be divided into two parts.
+the content of this course will be divided into two parts.
 The first part deals

 with warning signs, risk factors, and stages of recovery.
 The final part deals